 The Statement of Activities demonstrates the degree to which the direct expenses of a given function or segment are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
 Program revenues include 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services or privileges provided by a given function or segment, and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
 Taxes and other items not properly included among program revenues are reported instead as general revenues.

 Fund financial statements display information at the individual fund level.
 Each fund is considered to be a separate accounting entity.
-The Agency has only governmental funds.
-Major individual governmental funds are reported as separate columns in the fund financial statements.

-LA PINE URBAN RENEWAL AGENCY (A Component Unit of the City of La Pine) NOTES TO THE BASIC FINANCIAL STATEMENTS
+LA PINE URBAN RENEWAL AGENCY (A Component Unit of the City of La Pine)

 B. Basis of Presentation (Cont.)